The Beauty of Slow Healing

 You choose a calmer response.

-God often heals in layers because you are not just a situation.
+God often heals in layers because you are not just one moment of pain.

 You are a whole person.